I Love Air Fryer Cooking! Here’s Why…

 I was a tad bit skeptical about buying yet another kitchen gadget, but since so many people are buzzing about air fryers, I decided to try one out.
 If you’re curious about whether or not an air fryer is worth the investment and how it works, read on my friends!

 Things I love about air frying:

 - My air fryer was easy to use straight out of the box.
-It’s also very lightweight, and it is SO easy to clean.
+It’s also very lightweight, and it’s SO simple to clean.

-- You can conveniently remove the air fryer’s basket to see if food is done cooking, and then place it back in to cook longer if desired.
+- Is my food cooked?
+You can conveniently remove the air fryer’s basket to see if food is done cooking, and then place it back in to cook longer if needed.

 - I don’t have to turn on my oven during the summer!
 Cook times are faster in the air fryer than in conventional ovens, and it won’t heat up the kitchen like the oven does.

 - It’s like frying without oil!
-Very little oil is needed to get that delicious crispy fried texture on food, because air fryers cook by circulating hot air.
+Very little oil is needed to get that delicious crispy fried texture on foo because air fryers cook by circulating hot air.

 1.)
 Make the best bacon EVER with zero mess.